nxskok/notes/slides_c32.md

 ![plot of chunk unnamed-chunk-99](figure/unnamed-chunk-99-1.pdf)

+## Comments

-Skewed to right.
-Should look at median.
+- Skewed to right.
+- Should look at *median*, not mean.

 ## The sign test
 - But how to test whether the median is greater than 160?